Skip to content

 Late Cycle/Off-Ramp

-• This scenario acknowledges the potential for strong risk appetite if an enduring off-ramp from the trade war emerges.
+• This scenario acknowledges the potential for stronger risk appetite if an enduring off-ramp from the trade war emerges.
 Potential off-ramps include significant trade deals or court action.

-• Potential tax cuts could provide relief for markets around mid-year, but may also drive bond yields higher.
+• Potential tax cuts could provide relief for markets and prop up growth expectations.

 • Growth stabilizes at or above 1.5% annual real GDP growth, profits remain strong and unemployment stays low.